-- 1. Patient should be informed regarding the purpose and limitations of the implanted devices - 2.
+- 1. Patient should be informed regarding the purpose and limitations of the implanted devices. - 2.
 The surgeon should instruct the patient regarding the amount and time frame after surgery of any weight bearing activity.
-The increased risk of bending, dislocation, and/or breakage of the implanted devices, as well as an undesired surgical result are consequences of any type of early or excessive weight bearing, vibratory motion, falls, jolts, or other movements preventing proper healing and/or fusion development. - 3.
-Implanted devices should be revised or removed if bent, dislocated, or broken. - Immobilization should be considered in order to prevent bending, dislocation, or breakage of the implanted device in case of delayed, malunion, or nonunion of bone.
-Immobilization should continue until a complete bone fusion mass has developed and been confirmed.

-5. Postoperative patients should be instructed not to use tobacco or nicotine products, consume alcohol, or use non-steroidal anti-inflammatory drugs and aspirin, as determined by the surgeon.
+The increased risk of bending, dislocation, and/or breakage of the implanted devices, as well as an undesired surgical result are consequences of any type of early or excessive weight bearing, vibratory motion, falls, jolts or other movements preventing proper healing and/or fusion development. - 3.
+Implanted devices should be revised or removed if bent, dislocated, or broken. - 4.
+Immobilization should be considered in order to prevent bending, dislocation, or breakage of the implanted device in case of delayed, malunion, or nonunion of bone.
+Immobilization should continue until a complete bone fusion mass has developed and been confirmed. - 5.
+Postoperative patients should be instructed not to use tobacco or nicotine products, consume alcohol, or use non-steroidal anti-inflammatory drugs and aspirin, as determined by the surgeon.
 Complete postoperative management to maintain the desired result should also follow implant surgery.

-REPROCESSING OF REUSABLE INSTRUMENTS General Information for all Instruments:
+REPROCESSING OF REUSABLE INSTRUMENTS

+General Information for all Instruments:

 - Point-of-Use Processing: To facilitate cleaning, instruments should be cleaned initially directly after use in order to facilitate more effective subsequent cleaning steps.
 Place instruments in a tray and cover with a wet towel to prevent drying. - The cleaning process is the first step in effectively reprocessing reusable instruments.
 Adequate sterilization depends on thoroughness of cleaning.
-All reusable instruments that have been taken into a sterile surgical field must be decontaminated and cleaned using established hospital methods before sterilization and reintroduction into the sterile surgical field. - The cleaning and sterilization processes in this IFU have been validated and demonstrate that soil and contaminants have been removed leaving the devices effectively free of viable microorganisms. - It is recommended that all new relevant clinical practice guidelines be followed as per the CDC guidance, "Guideline for Disinfection and Sterilization in Healthcare Facilities, 2008." - It is recommended to rinse the device components with water that meets specifications for AAMI TIR34 "Water for the reprocessing of medical devices, 2014" for example, DI/RO water. - The validated cleaning and sterilization reprocessing steps provided in these instructions are considered recommended guidelines.
+All reusable instruments that have been taken into a sterile surgical field must be decontaminated and cleaned using established hospital methods before sterilization and reintroduction into the sterile surgical field. - The cleaning and sterilization processes in this IFU have been validated and demonstrate that soil and contaminants have been removed leaving the devices effectively free of viable microorganisms. - It is recommended to rinse the device components with water that meets specifications for AAMI TIR34 "Water for the reprocessing of medical devices, 2014" for example, DI/RO water. - The validated cleaning and sterilization reprocessing steps provided in these instructions are considered recommended guidelines.
 The user is ultimately responsible for verifying adequate cleanliness of the devices.
 Any reprocessing methods used aside from those recommended for Alphatec Spine devices should be validated by the user prior to implementation. - Equipment, materials, and personnel differ between hospitals; therefore, validation and routine monitoring of the process are normally required at a reprocessing facility.